Prior Learning Assessment

 Visit Testing Services for additional policies, course options, deadlines, examination dates and fees.

-In all cases, the academic department determines policy as it relates to the testing options for each course in the department.
-Several options may be available to students, and it is recommended that students seek the advice of an academic counselor.
+In all cases, the academic department determines policy as it relates to the prior learning options available for each course in the department.
+Several options may be available to students, and it is recommended that students seek the advice of an academic advisor.